• Skip to primary navigation

 Other recipes for Purim

 Try my orange hamantaschen recipe - the perfect foil for this lekvar.
-Or my date thumbprints - a great alternative to making a traditional hamantaschen.
+Or my Mexican wedding cookie dough but use prune filling instead of chocolate or my date thumbprints - a great alternative to making a traditional hamantaschen.
 You can also use this lekvar filling in the date cookies or the filling from the date cookies in the hamantaschen!
-Or try this chocolate and poppy seed filling from Vered Guttman.
+Or try my poppy seed filling or my apricot butter variation.
 And finally, buy my cookbook for more great ideas including a butter-based hamantaschen recipe from my favorite baker - Hermine.

 Buy my cookbook now!